General Argyres-Douglas Theory: Six dimensional representation of known examples

 We have already shown that $(A_1, A_N)$, $(A_1,D_N)$ and $(A_1, E_N)$ theory can be engineered using six dimensional $A_1$ and $A_2$ theory with appropriate irregular singularities.
 More generally, the $(A_{k-1}, A_{N-1})$ theories can also be engineered using the six dimensional $A_{k-1}$ theory or $A_{N-1}$ theory.
 Let's now give more examples.

 There are six dimensional rank $N$ generalizations for $A_0,A_1,A_2, E_6, E_7, E_8$ theory (the name is coming from the flavor symmetry and Kodaira's classification for singular fibre).
 Rank N $E_6$, $E_7$ and $E_8$ theory can be realized by compactifying six dimensional $A_{3N-1}$, $A_{4N-1}$ and $A_{6N-1}$ theory on a three punctured sphere with just regular singularities \cite{Benini:2009gi}.
-The form of the regular singularities can be checked using three dimensional mirror symmetry \cite{Benini:2010uu}: their 3d mirror have the shape of corresponding $E$ type Dynkin diagram with rank $N$ for each quiver node.

 We now use irregular singularity to engineer rank $N$ $A_0, A_1, A_2$ theories.
-We compactify $A_{2N-1}$ theory on a sphere with the structure of irregular singularity
+We compactify $A_{2N-1}$ theory on a sphere with the following irregular singularity